juninhodigital/NoteKeeper/README.md

 # NoteKeeper
-NoteKeeper is a sample Android application developed by following the course on Pluralsight by Jim Wilson "Understanding Android Application Basics".
+NoteKeeper is a sample Android application developed using **Kotlin** by following the course on Pluralsight by Jim Wilson " Android Apps with Kotlin: Build Your First App".